“In a world where everyone wears a mask, it’s a privilege to see a soul.” ~ Amanda Richardson

 They transform from being self-conscious and super aware of the camera at the start of the session, to eventually becoming a direct reflection of their greatest future potential!

-They are less inhibited, more self-aware, and letting down their guard fully.
+These people are less inhibited, more self-aware, and let down their guard fully.
 They are finally in alignment and deeply immersive in the energies of their “future self”.

 They are fully self-expressed!